Why Families will Love Skiing in Idaho at Silver Mountain Resort

 I visited Idaho as part of a press trip with Ski Idaho (but all opinions are my own.)
 Ski Idaho represents 18 different resorts, such as Sun Valley, Bogus Basin, Soldier Mountain, and others, covering 18,000 acres and 28,000 vertical feet.
 For purposes of this trip, we were focused on the resorts in northern Idaho.

 Ski Idaho also runs the exciting fifth and sixth-grade passport program.
-For $18, fifth graders can ski three times at all 18 resorts and sixth graders can ski twice at 17 of the resorts.
+For $29, fifth graders can ski three times at all 17 resorts and sixth graders can ski twice at 17 of the resorts.
 Quite a deal!

-The ski resorts in Idaho really range from the famous Sun Valley to the smaller mom-and-pop types mountains like Lookout Pass.
+The ski resorts in Idaho range from the famous Sun Valley to the smaller mom-and-pop types mountains like Lookout Pass.
 There are steeps, trees, backcountry, cat skiing, beginner slopes, terrain parks, and everything in between.

 The people were also so friendly.
 I didn’t encounter any grumpy lifties.
 The people in the lodges were happy to strike up a conversation.
 And the locals didn’t mind too much clueing you in on some of their favorite runs.